How to Integrate Applications

 Next, register Google Calendar as My App, and select Google Calendar as before.

-When the following screen appears, please log in to Google Calendar.
+When the following screen is displayed, please log in to Google Calendar.

 Once both My App registrations are complete, SPIRAL and Google Calendar will be displayed.